Draped, folded and concealed

 His paintings allow us to experience for a moment, a consciousness that exists outside of time but contains all of time.
 The pleasure of looking at them is a form of ecstasy in the sense implied by the word’s Greek origin: standing outside oneself, free of ordinary limitations and restrictions.
 Yet he returns us to the world we know, and his paintings contain an awareness that, although disguised, is unmistakeable as the situation of being human.

-© Artist Profile.
+© Artist Profile and Joe Frost.
 Originally published in Artist Profile, issue 08, 2009, pp66–69.